AnkitSharma-007/blogsite/README.md

     </form>

-# Create the blog service
-We will create a service to handle our the database operation.
-Create a new service using the command shown below.

-    ng g s services/blog

-Open the [`src/app/services/blog.service.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/blog.service.ts#L2-L5) file and add the following import definitions.

-    import { AngularFirestore } from  '@angular/fire/firestore';
-    import { Post } from  '../models/post';
-    import { map } from  'rxjs/operators';
-    import { Observable } from  'rxjs';

-Inject the `AngularFirestore` in the constructor.

-    constructor(private db: AngularFirestore) { }

-Now we will add the method to create a new post.
-The method to add a new blog post is shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/blog.service.ts#L14-L17](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/blog.service.ts#L14-L17).
-Put this method in `blog.service.ts` file.

-    createPost(post: Post) {
-      const postData = JSON.parse(JSON.stringify(post));
-      return this.db.collection('blogs').add(postData);
-    }

 # Add a new blog
 We will now implement the feature of adding a new blog to our application.
 Open [`src/app/components/blog-editor.component.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-editor/blog-editor.component.ts#L22-L25) and inject the following service definitions in the constructor.